What Is A Dysfunctional Family, And What Is It Like To Grow Up In One?

 • Financial concerns

-• Other traumatic family occurrences
+• Other traumatic family occurrences, such as unfair treatment

-Dysfunctional families tend to be unstable or have conflicts.
-The caregiver/s might be so focused on their worries and needs that they fail to meet those of the children.
-This behavior may lead to neglect, abuse, or conflict.
+If you grew up in a dysfunctional family, you might have faced concerns since childhood, affecting you even as an adult.
+Dysfunctional families, involving other family members, tend to be unstable or conflict-ridden.
+The caregiver/s might be so preoccupied with their worries and needs that they fail to meet those of the children, leading to neglect, abuse, or conflict.

 The following factors may indicate family dysfunction.
 You might also take the ACES test, as providers often use it to determine if someone experienced trauma as a child.

-Medical Problems
+Medical problems

-Mental Illness
+Mental illness

 Biology may play a role in many mental illnesses.
 However, behavioral issues that can accompany them may make family life much more challenging, especially without treatment.